WingkaiHo/ceph-monitor-dashboard/README.md

 5) Import the grafana dashborad:

 	I.  Click the manu "Dashboard"
 	II.
 Click th button "Choose file" reference PNG (grafana/ChooseDashboardFile.png) III. json in directory "./grafana/json_page/"
 	Base dashboard  (data recv by plugin ceph-cluser-perf, and interface plugin of collectd) Ceph_Cluster_Home
 		Ceph_OSD_Information
 		Ceph_Performance
 		Ceph_Pool_Information
 		Host_Disk
 		Host_Load_CPU_Memory
 		Host_Network
-   Advance dashbord (data recv by plugin ceph-daemon-perf) Ceph_OSDs_throttles_IOPS Ceph_OSD_Throttle_Information
+		Advance dashbord (data recv by plugin ceph-daemon-perf) Ceph_OSDs_throttles_IOPS
+		Ceph_OSD_Throttle_Information

 ##5.
 Directory
-  *
-  ceph-cluser-perf: The source code of plugin "ceph-cluser-perf", it use ceph command to get perf of cluster.
+	1)ceph-cluser-perf: The source code of plugin "ceph-cluser-perf", it use ceph command to get perf of cluster.
-  *
-  ceph-daemon-perf: The source code of plugin "ceph-daemon-perf:", it use "ceph daemon" to get the osd daemon perf.
+	2)ceph-daemon-perf: The source code of plugin "ceph-daemon-perf:", it use "ceph daemon" to get the osd daemon perf.
-  *
-  grafana: This dir used to store how to seting grafana and json dashboard page of grafana.
+	3)grafana: This dir used to store how to seting grafana and json dashboard page of grafana.
-  *
-  graphite-web: This dir used to store the configure
-  *
-  collectd: This dir used to store the example of configure file.
+	4)graphite-web: This dir used to store the configure 5)collectd: This dir used to store the example of configure file.
-  *
-  rmp: This used to store rpm packet, it your don't want to download yourself.
-And collectd-5.5-change.tar.gz have fix collectd
-          it can run exec plugin in root.
+	6)rmp: This used to store rpm packet, it your don't want to download yourself.
+And collectd-5.5-change.tar.gz have fix collectd it can run exec plugin in root.